LPAndersson/SIML/docs/04-statisticalLearning.md

 In this section we will see another approach for understanding how model complexity affects statistical learning.
 Instead of bounding the difference between $E_{out}$ and $E_{in}$ we will decompose $E_{out}$ into two different error terms.

-We consider the regression problem and therfore we assume a quadratic loss function,
+We consider the regression problem and therefore we assume a quadratic loss function,
 $$
 E_{out}(h^{\mathcal D}) = E_{X,Y}\left[ (Y- h^{\mathcal D}(X))^2 \right].
 $$